Listed below are issues you may encounter when working with the portal website and some recommended solutions.

 - You must be signed in to your organization's portal to publish to it.
 In ArcGIS Pro, the active portal and your sign in status are displayed at the top of the project.
 In ArcMap, you click the File menu; if you see the Sign In option available, you are not signed in.

 - You must be a member of a role that has permissions to publish to your organization's portal.
 You can check your member role by signing in to the portal website and selecting your name.
-This opens your member profile and will reveal your role in the organization.
+This opens your member profile and reveals your role in the organization.

 - Your organization's portal must be configured with a hosting server.
 A hosting server allows portal members to publish hosted tile, feature, and scene layers to the portal.
 If no hosting server is present, you cannot publish to the portal.
 Contact your organization's portal administrator to determine if a hosting server has been configured.
 To learn more about hosted web layers, see About hosted web layers.